fossabot/Records/README.md

 <details>
 <summary>Fetch all performers by first name</summary>
 </br>
+<p>Initialiser param `firstName` is automatic boiler plate and changes in response to changes in your schema as you develop your project.
+Default for string is BEGINSWITH[cd] `Maggie`.
+Change by using Performer.fetchAll(withPredicate: in: ) instead.</p>
 <pre><code class="swift language-swift">do {
-  // Initialiser param `firstName` is automatic boiler plate and
-  // changes in response to changes in your schema as your develop your project
-  // Default for string is BEGINSWITH[cd] `Maggie`.
-Change by using `Performer.fetchAll(withPredicate: in: )` instead. let performers: [Performer] = try Performer.Query(firstName: "Maggie").all(in: context)
+  let performers: [Performer] = try Performer.Query(firstName: "Maggie").all(in: context)
 } catch {
   // Errors from the CoreData layer such as 'model not found' etc